vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-in-vmc-aws.md

     ![Create cluster - select management cluster](img/tko-in-vmc-aws/deploy-tko-vmc-64.jpg)

-4. Enter a name for the cluster and select the cluster group to which you want to attach your cluster.
-Cluster names must be unique within an organization.
-For the cluster group, you can optionally enter a description and apply labels.Select Cluster Class by clicking on the down arrow button.<p> If you have deployed your management cluster with Avi_Labels, you can pass the same labels in the key:value format in the shared services cluster configuration to leverage the VIP network and service engine group that you have specified for the workload cluster in the management cluster configuration.
+4. On the Cluster Details Page
+- Enter a name for the cluster (Cluster names must be unique within an organization).
+- select the cluster group to which you want to attach your cluster.
+- Select Cluster Class by clicking on the down arrow button.
+- Use the NSXALB_Labels created for shared cluster on AKO Deployment.

     ![Create cluster - select provisioner](img/tko-in-vmc-aws/deploy-tko-vmc-65.jpg)